ajrlewis/latex/README.md

-# latex_to_fork
+# latex

-This repository should be forked and provides a boiler plate LaTeX document.
+This repository provides a boiler plate LaTeX document.

 ## License